FIBA Europe Under 16

 All the remaining nations outside the top 16 play in Division B, with the top two teams winning promotion to Division A each year.

-France win U16 Division A title 2007 © FIBA Europe - Niemanis Under this new format Spain became the Queens of U16 basketball.
-They won the first three titles: 2004, 2005, 2006 and have added three more gold medals to their collection in 2008, 2009 and 2011.
+They won the first three titles: 2004, 2005, 2006 and have added five more gold medals to their collection in 2008, 2009, 2011, 2012 and 2013.

 2010 had been the first time that Spain were not involved in the final since the creation of Division A.